datawarrior2023/Skee-Ball-League-App/README.md

 ---

+## **Business Name**
+**"AI Edge Solutions"**
+- A fictional tech solutions company that develops applications for niche markets and small businesses, like Skee-Ball leagues.

+---

 ## **Project Overview**

 This application is being built to replace the manual Google Sheets tracking system for a local Skee-Ball league.